SophistSolutions/Stroika/Documentation/Design Overview.md

 ## External Validation Tools

-Tools like valgrind (helgrind and memcheck), and sanitizers (address, undefined behavior, and soon thread sanitizer) are all regularly run as part of the Stroika regression test suite, and are a sensible addition Stroika-based development process.
+Tools like valgrind (helgrind and memcheck), and sanitizers (address, undefined behavior, and thread sanitizer) are all regularly run as part of the Stroika regression test suite, and are a sensible addition Stroika-based development process.

 They are especially useful to help validate that any subtle bugs aren&#39;t present ONLY in release builds, but not in debug builds (extremely rare, but it can happen).